jhuckaby/Cronicle/docs/Configuration.md

 ### master_ping_timeout

 For multi-server clusters, this specifies how long to wait after receiving a ping, before a backup server considers the primary server to be dead.
 At this point a new primary server will be chosen.
 The default value is `60` seconds.

+### remote_server_auth_window

+For multi-server clusters, this specifies the maximum clock difference allowed when one Cronicle server authenticates with another.
+The default value is `60` seconds.
+All servers in the cluster should use clocks synchronized by NTP or a similar service.

+If your environment has unavoidable clock skew, you can increase this value to allow servers to authenticate across a wider time difference.
+Keep the value as small as your environment permits, because a larger window also increases the time during which a captured authentication packet may be accepted.

 ### udp_broadcast_port